-- changes in interest rates and the market value of our target assets; - · changes in prepayment rates of mortgages underlying our target assets; - the occurrence, extent and timing of credit losses within our portfolio; - our exposure to adjustable-rate and negative amortization mortgage loans underlying our target assets; - the state of the credit markets and other general economic conditions, particularly as they affect the price of earning assets and the credit status of borrowers; - the concentration of the credit risks to which we are exposed; - legislative and regulatory actions affecting our business; - the availability and cost of our target assets; - the availability and cost of financing for our target assets, including repurchase agreement financing, lines of credit, revolving credit facilities and financing through the FHLB; - declines in home prices; - increases in payment delinquencies and defaults on the mortgages comprising and underlying our target assets; - changes in liquidity in the market for real estate securities, the re-pricing of credit risk in the capital markets, inaccurate ratings of securities by rating agencies, rating agency downgrades of securities, and increases in the supply of real estate securities available-for-sale; - changes in the values of securities we own and the impact of adjustments reflecting those changes on our condensed consolidated statements of comprehensive (loss) income and balance sheets, including our stockholders' equity; - our ability to generate cash flow from our target assets; - · our ability to effectively execute and realize the benefits of strategic transactions and initiatives we have pursued or may in the future pursue; - our entry into an agreement and plan of merger to acquire CYS, our ability and the ability of CYS to satisfy the closing conditions required to complete the transaction and our ability to realize the anticipated benefits of the transaction; - · changes in the competitive landscape within our industry, including changes that may affect our ability to attract and retain personnel; - our exposure to legal and regulatory claims, penalties or enforcement activities, including those arising from our ownership and management of MSR and prior securitization transactions; - our exposure to counterparties involved in our MSR business and prior securitization transactions and our ability to enforce representations and warranties made by them; - our ability to acquire MSR and successfully operate our seller-servicer subsidiary and oversee the activities of our subservicers; - our ability to successfully diversify our business into new asset classes, and manage the new risks to which they may expose us; - our ability to manage various operational and regulatory risks associated with our business; - interruptions in or impairments to our communications and information technology systems; - · our ability to maintain appropriate internal controls over financial reporting; - our ability to establish, adjust and maintain appropriate hedges for the risks in our portfolio; - \bullet $\,$ our ability to maintain our REIT qualification for U.S. federal income tax purposes; and - · limitations imposed on our business due to our REIT status and our status as exempt from registration under the 1940 Act.
+- · changes in interest rates and the market value of our target assets; - changes in prepayment rates of mortgages underlying our target assets; - the occurrence, extent and timing of credit losses within our portfolio; - our exposure to adjustable-rate and negative amortization mortgage loans underlying our target assets; - the state of the credit markets and other general economic conditions, particularly as they affect the price of earning assets and the credit status of borrowers; - the concentration of the credit risks to which we are exposed; - legislative and regulatory actions affecting our business; - the availability and cost of our target assets; - the availability and cost of financing for our target assets, including repurchase agreement financing, lines of credit, revolving credit facilities and financing through the FHLB; - declines in home prices; - increases in payment delinquencies and defaults on the mortgages comprising and underlying our target assets; - changes in liquidity in the market for real estate securities, the re-pricing of credit risk in the capital markets, inaccurate ratings of securities by rating agencies, rating agency downgrades of securities, and increases in the supply of real estate securities available-for-sale; - changes in the values of securities we own and the impact of adjustments reflecting those changes on our condensed consolidated statements of comprehensive income and balance sheets, including our stockholders' equity; - our ability to generate cash flow from our target assets; - our ability to effectively execute and realize the benefits of strategic transactions and initiatives we have pursued or may in the future pursue; - our ability to realize the anticipated benefits of our merger with CYS; - changes in the competitive landscape within our industry, including changes that may affect our ability to attract and retain personnel; - our exposure to legal and regulatory claims, penalties or enforcement activities, including those arising from our ownership and management of MSR and prior securitization transactions; - our exposure to counterparties involved in our MSR business and prior securitization transactions and our ability to enforce representations and warranties made by them; - our ability to acquire MSR and successfully operate our seller-servicer subsidiary and oversee the activities of our subservicers; - our ability to successfully diversify our business into new asset classes, and manage the new risks to which they may expose us; - our ability to manage various operational and regulatory risks associated with our business; - interruptions in or impairments to our communications and information technology systems; - our ability to maintain appropriate internal controls over financial reporting; - our ability to establish, adjust and maintain appropriate hedges for the risks in our portfolio; - our ability to maintain our REIT qualification for U.S. federal income tax purposes; and - limitations imposed on our business due to our REIT status and our status as exempt from registration under the 1940 Act.